 Like licenses, permits are public information so you can check for a filed permit on your job by visiting your local county recorder office or county recorder website.
 Permits are public information and you can browse filed permits.
 Alternatively, you can find them on third-party websites like Levelset.
 Wherever you check for permits, be sure to check where the permit information is coming from and how the company is aggregating some of this information.
 The best third-party websites make finding permits easy and have a relationship with the county recorder offices, getting this information directly from the counties.

 Horrible service.
 They did an incomplete job and tried to pass it off as a complete job.
-Do not use them.16 days ago
+Do not use them.6 months ago

 Always easy to work with.
 Works always great and good to work witha year ago